-The test is an easy swab of the vagina and rectum that should not hurt.
+• The CDC recommends getting the group B strep test when you are 35-37 weeks pregnant.
+The GBS test is an easy swab of the vagina and rectum that should not hurt.
 There are no risks to you or your baby from a GBS test.

 • If you have the bacteria, you can pass it to your baby during childbirth.
 If you carry GBS, you will need an antibiotic during labor to keep your baby from getting sick.

-What happens to babies born to moms with non-treated GBS?
+What happens to babies born with GBS?

 To make an appointment for GBS testing, call our patient navigator.

 • If you test negative for GBS, you don’t need to do anything else.

-What does it mean to test positive?
+1) What does it mean to test positive?

 • You will get the antibiotic (usually penicillin) through an IV (in the vein).

 • Why can’t you take antibiotics before you go into labor? – Because the bacteria grow quickly, doing this will not prevent the problem.